rpm-software-management/dnf/doc/command_ref.rst

     It is suggested to use the ``dnf distro-sync`` command to synchronize to the latest available RPMs from the new stream.

+.. _module_disable_command-label:

 ``dnf [options] module disable <module_spec>...``
     Disable a module.
 All related module streams will become unavailable.
+In case of modular dependency issue the operation will be rejected.
+To perform action anyway please use \-\
+    :ref:`-skip-broken option <skip-broken_option-label>`.

 ``dnf [options] module reset <module_spec>...``
     Reset module state so it's no longer enabled or disabled.